kislyuk/argcomplete/README.rst

 ==================================================
 *Tab complete all the things!*

-Argcomplete provides easy, extensible command line tab completion of arguments for your Python script.
+Argcomplete provides easy, extensible command line tab completion of arguments for your Python application.

 It makes two assumptions: